Developing ASP.NET Framework 4.x on macOS with ServBay

 fastcgi-mono-server4

-- For quick development, debugging, and simple testing, using XSP is the easiest way.
+- For quick development, debugging, and simple feature testing, XSP is the easiest and fastest way to get started.
+Just one command to run.

-- For higher performance, testing closer to a production environment, or if you wish to leverage Nginx's advanced features and ServBay's site management, choose the Nginx + FastCGI approach.
+- For higher performance, production-like testing or internal deployments, or if you want to use advanced Nginx features (like HTTPS, custom domains, static file optimization) and ServBay’s site management, Nginx + FastCGI is recommended.

 Notes and Troubleshooting

-- File Permissions: Ensure that the Nginx process (usually managed by ServBay) and the macOS user running
+- File Permissions: Make sure the user running Nginx (usually managed by ServBay) and the user running

 fastcgi-mono-server4

-have read access to your project files (located at/Applications/ServBay/www/YourProjectName
+on macOS have sufficient read permissions for your project files (in/Applications/ServBay/www/YourProjectName

 orchown